 Disclosure Controls and Procedures.
-As of March 31, 2005, the Company carried out an evaluation, under the supervision and with the participation of the Company's management, including the Company's Chief Executive Officer and Chief Financial Officer, of the effectiveness of the design and operation of the Company's disclosure controls and procedures (as defined in Rule 13a-15(e) of the Securities Exchange Act of 1934).
+As of June 30, 2005, the Company carried out an evaluation, under the supervision and with the participation of the Company's management, including the Company's Chief Executive Officer and Chief Financial Officer, of the effectiveness of the design and operation of the Company's disclosure controls and procedures (as defined in Rule 13a-15(e) of the Securities Exchange Act of 1934).
 Based upon that evaluation, the Chief Executive Officer and Chief Financial Officer concluded that the Company's disclosure controls and procedures are effective in timely alerting them to material information required to be included in the Company's periodic filings with the Securities and Exchange Commission.

 Changes in Internal Control Over Financial Reporting.
 During the first quarter of 2005, the Company changed certain aspects of its golf club manufacturing process, including the method of tracking inventory within that process.
 As a result of this change, the Company implemented new internal controls for tracking inventory within the manufacturing process.
-The Company believes that its new internal controls for tracking inventory were effective as of March 31, 2005.
-During the quarter ended March 31, 2005, there were no other changes in the Company's internal controls over financial reporting that have materially affected, or are reasonably likely to materially affect, the Company's internal control over financial reporting.
+During the second quarter of 2005, the Company made further changes to its golf club manufacturing process and as a result also made further changes to its internal controls for tracking inventory within the manufacturing process.
+The Company believes that its internal controls for tracking inventory were effective as of June 30, 2005.
+During the quarter ended June 30, 2005, there were no other changes in the Company's internal controls over financial reporting that have materially affected, or are reasonably likely to materially affect, the Company's internal control over financial reporting.